 Venting and Breathability

-Breathability is the single most crucial aspect of a running jacket.
-Running is a highly aerobic exercise which will cause you to sweat heavily.
-Even if you don't sweat much, the excess heat and moisture are being released.
-No matter how a jacket may protect you from the elements, if you are wearing a layer that restricts airflow, or doesn't allow moisture to dissipate, you're undermining the purpose of wearing a running jacket.
-We start with venting and breathability because the majority of your running will not be done in inclement weather; since our goal is to remain as dry as possible, our jacket must be able to handle the excess heat and moisture.
+Breathability is likely the single most crucial aspect of any piece of running equipment.
+Running is a high-intensity exercise that will usually cause you to sweat after building up a high level of heat and moisture.
+No matter how well a jacket may protect you from the elements, if you are wearing a layer that restricts airflow or doesn't allow heat and moisture to dissipate, you're undermining your running efficiency and performance.
+Since the majority of your running will probably be done in milder weather, and your goal is to remain as comfortable and dry as possible, your jacket must be breathable and able to control excess heat and moisture.

-Purchasing a running jacket that doesn't offer you any protection from the elements undercuts our goal of being able to remain as dry as possible and run as much as possible.
-If you don't have the option of running when it's drizzling outside because, for example, you only have a fleece to run in, you're missing an opportunity to maximize your performance.
+A jacket that doesn't provide any protection from the elements undercuts your goal of being able to remain as dry as possible throughout all types of weather conditions.
+If you don't have the option of running when it's drizzling outside because, for example, you only have a fleece to run in, you're missing an opportunity to maximize your training.

-After some time, the DWR finish will wear off and it's up to you to use a special wash that is specially designed to not leave any residue on your technical gear and then reapply the DWR coating (which can be found as a spray-on or wash-in product).
-Some pieces use a combination of DWR coating and uniquely designed fabrics to accelerate the evaporation time, sometimes using the runner's body heat to aid the already accelerated process further.
+Most of the jackets that we tested provide a Durable Water Repellant (DWR) coating to resist light drizzles and early morning dew.
+This technology performs reasonably well and has the benefit of adding weather protection to a single layer of fabric; however, it requires some maintenance.
+After some time, a DWR finish will wear off, and it's up to you to use a special wash and then reapply the DWR coating (which can be found as a spray-on or wash-in product).
+Some pieces use a combination of DWR coating and uniquely designed fabrics to accelerate evaporation time.
+There are even fabrics that use the runner's body heat to aid the already accelerated process further.

-As far as wind is concerned, the goal is to find a jacket that buffers the wind and keeps it from battering you.
-Finding a completely windproof jacket would most definitely hinder the breathability of a running jacket.
-We recommend checking out our wind jacket review if you are looking for something that is completely windproof.
-While offering substantial wind resistance is desirable, the real goal is to find the jackets that pair wind resistance with breathability and venting.
+Another important goal for a running layer is to find a jacket that buffers the wind and keeps it from battering you.
+However, a completely windproof jacket will most definitely sacrifice some breathability, so there is always a balance to be found.
+We recommend checking out our wind breaker jacket review if you are looking for something that is completely windproof.
+While offering substantial wind resistance is desirable, the real goal with a running layer is to find something that pairs wind resistance with breathability and venting.
 Strategically placed vents are the key.